JESWINKNINAN/friendly-kubernetes/How-to-prepare-for-CKA-CNCF/README.md

 - [Certified Kubernetes Administrator (CKA)](https://www.cncf.io/certification/cka/) (Official Doc)
 - [kubernetes-the-hard-way (using GCP)](https://github.com/kelseyhightower/kubernetes-the-hard-way)
 - [kubernetes-the-hard-way (using VirtualBox/Vagrant)](https://github.com/mmumshad/kubernetes-the-hard-way)

+# Support For CKA Exam Prepration or Learning Kubernetes

 -  if you want to learn or prepare, please do contact us we will help to you give POC(Exam Details) as a service from devopsmalayalam.io or CNCF Trivandrum.
 Add `jeswinjkn@gmail.com` or `net.gini@gmail.com` as collaborators.